theasp/awesome-config/README.md

 awesome-config
 ==============

-This package includes the following:
+This repository includes the following:
 * crappy - A library for reading configuration files for Awesome

 Crappy